Top Open WebUI Alternatives for Running LLMs Locally

 Open WebUI Alternatives: Chatbot UI

-GitHub Repo Stars
+Chatbot UI GitHub Repo

-Chatbot UI 2 is an open-source, self-hosted chatbot interface that allows users to run local or cloud-based AI models with a database-backed storage system.
+Chatbot UI is an open-source, self-hosted chatbot interface that allows users to run local or cloud-based AI models with a database-backed storage system.

 It provides a sleek and intuitive user experience, making it accessible for both casual users and developers looking to integrate AI into their workflows.